resurrexit/resurrexit.github.io/_posts/2016-07-26-debugging-failed-undercloud-re-installs.markdown

 Continuing on
 -------------

 The undercloud install is still in a failed state.
-All we've done so far is fix the services that broke as a result of the install failing halfway.
-We still need to clean up and restart the the undercloud install.
+All we've done so far is fix the services that broke (as a result of the install failing halfway).
+We still need to clean up and restart the install.
 According to [this bugzilla](https://bugzilla.redhat.com/show_bug.cgi?id=1228862)[^2], we have to delete the Neutron resources by hand.

 First, delete all the ports here: